openstack-archive/tripleo-docs/doc/source/advanced_deployment/introspect_single_node.rst

 Introspecting a Single Node
 ===========================

-In addition to bulk introspetion, you can also introspect nodes one by one.
+In addition to bulk introspection, you can also introspect nodes one by one.
 When doing so, you must take care to set the correct node states manually.
 Use ``ironic node-show UUID`` command to figure out whether nodes are in ``manageable`` or ``available`` state.
 For all nodes in ``available`` state,